stefanomarrone/propofol_effect_modelling/Readme.md

-# Replication Package: *Towards a pre-surgery clinical decision support system*
+# Towards a pre-surgery clinical decision support system

 This repository contains the replication materials for the paper **"Towards a pre-surgery clinical decision support system"**, which investigates the temporal and causal structure of clinical and physiological variables during